LuW14/digital-twin-operations-research/content/or-survey.md

 > Challenges
 > - Data generation.
 Collecting data (for example instances of optimization problems) is a subtle task.
 In other cases, i.e., when we are not targeting a specific application for which we would have historical data, how can we proactively train a policy for problems that we do not yet know of?

-12. **Algorithm runtime prediction: Methods & evaluation**.
-Artificial Intelligence, 2014. [paper](http://dx.doi.org/10.1016/j.artint.2013.10.003). *Frank Hutter , Lin Xu, Holger H. Hoos, Kevin Leyton-Brown*.

-13. **Operations Research Improves Biomanufacturing Efficiency at MSD Animal Health**.
+7. **Operations Research Improves Biomanufacturing Efficiency at MSD Animal Health**.
 INFORMS Journal on Applied Analytics, 2021. [paper](https://doi.org/10.1287/inte.2020.1054). *Tugce Martagan, Yesim Koca,Ivo Adan,Bram van Ravenstein,Marc Baaijens,Oscar Repping*

 > Through several iterations, we made multiple enhancements to the simulation model to make sure that we created a digital twin of the Boxmeer facility.
 These enhancements included adding or removing dependencies and production constraints, adjusting process parameters, etc. The most significant tool enhancement was related to the optimization part.
 Initially, the project objective was to develop a simulation model for performance evaluation.
 The development of the optimization part arose naturally during the process as a new module to enhance the simulation model.

+8. **Algorithm runtime prediction: Methods & evaluation**.
+Artificial Intelligence, 2014. [paper](http://dx.doi.org/10.1016/j.artint.2013.10.003). *Frank Hutter , Lin Xu, Holger H. Hoos, Kevin Leyton-Brown*.